RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/hoist.md

 ![max_pic](./warping_and_winding.jpg)

 ### Reeding (or drawing-in)
 When the beam is fitted to the loom, the warp threads (often hundreds, or thousands) must be threaded through guides, or heddles.
-The loom moves the warp threads individually as it creates the cloth:
+The loom moves the warp threads alternating up and down, then down and up as it creates the cloth.
+That's so that a block of wood - called a shuttle - can shoot in betweem them.
+It carries the weft thread.
+The power loom does this automatically and very fast, so it's important that the threads stay in place.
 ![max_pic](./reeding_or_drawing_in.jpg)